pjtunstall/stock-exchange-sim/README.md

 Now, define `maxCount` as the least common multiple of the denominators of all the `minCount`s, and set the `count` of a process equal to the numerator of `maxCount` times its `minCount`.

 At each stage of scheduling, we check whether a task can be performed `count` number of times, given the resources.
 If not, it can't be scheduled.
 If so, schedule it as soon as possible, given the durations and start times of its precursors.
 For finite projects, the end time is the start time of the final process plus its duration.
 For cycling projects, the provisional end time is continually updated as tasks are scheduled, and returned along with the schedule when the timer signals to finish.

+The examples show that more than one instance of a process can be scheduled simultaneously, which makes time optimization trivial: just schedule as many instances of all tasks, in the necessary proportions, as resources permit.
+We do the same for the infinite case, except that we repeat the whole scheduling procedure round and round the precedence graph till the timer signals to finish.